danhhz/rast/capnp/README.md

 - [ ] Security: Fuzzing tests
 - [ ] Benchmarking
   - [ ] Pointer validation in struct is lazy
-- [ ] Test for zero-sized struct encoding
+- [ ] Test: Zero-sized struct encoding
-- [ ] Test for creating a cycle
+- [ ] Test: Creating a cycle
-- [ ] Test for Text type and interior null byte "The encoding allows bytes other than the last to be zero"
+- [ ] Test: Text type and interior null byte "The encoding allows bytes other than the last to be zero"
-- [ ] Test union of union
+- [ ] Test: Union of union
+- [ ] Test: Message evolution basics

 # Roadmap: After v0.1.0